HuiHu1/Trustworthy-NLP/README.md

-This repository aims to record the related work on trustworthy NLP projects (Industry Level).
+This repository aims to record the related work on trustworthy NLP projects (From Industry).

 Project 1: Word Cloud Construction; Spam Detection; Sentiment Analysis (Experiment on emails dataset).